AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 It is not advisable to use a combined approach using Composer for GRA packages and the `app/` directory for brand or region packages.

-You will not only get all _advantages_ but also all _disadvantages_ of both methods.
+You not only get all _advantages_ but also all _disadvantages_ of both methods.
 You should pick one or the other (Git or Composer), to work optimally.

 ## Solutions to avoid

 - **Module naming conventions to signify GRA or brand**

-  Naming modules to signify GRA or brand will lead to lack of flexibility.
+  Naming modules to signify GRA or brand leads to lack of flexibility.
 Instead, use Composer metapackages to determine which group a module belongs to.
 For example, for customer VF, package `vf/meta-gra` contains references to all GRA packages and can be installed using the `composer require vf/meta-gra` command.
 Package `vf/meta-kipling` contains references to all Kipling specific packages and to the `vf/meta-gra` package.
 Modules are named `vf/module-sales` and `vf/module-sap` for example.
 This naming convention allows you to move packages between brand and GRA status, with low impact.

 - **Adobe Commerce core upgrades per instance**

   Schedule Adobe Commerce core upgrades, including patch upgrades, for different brands or regions to be executed as close together as possible.
-Supporting multiple Adobe Commerce versions for shared modules leads to forking of modules due to compatibility constraints and generally more than doubles the maintenance effort.
-Prevent this by making sure all instances are running on the same Adobe Commerce version before continuing regular development.
+Supporting multiple Adobe Commerce versions for shared modules leads to forking of modules due to compatibility constraints and more than doubles the maintenance effort.
+Prevent this increased effort by making sure that all instances are running on the same Adobe Commerce version before continuing regular development.